simonsobs/ocs/docs/user/quickstart.rst

 Quickstart
 ==========

-We will assume you have already gone through the :ref:`installation` part of the documentation and thus have installed the required dependencies, namely Docker, Docker Compose, and ocs.
+We will assume you have already gone through the :ref:`ocs_install` part of the documentation and thus have installed the required dependencies, namely Docker, Docker Compose, and ocs.

-In this example we will generate a crossbar server configuration, run a single OCS Agent (the Lakeshore 240 Agent) and an associated hardware simulator, pass the data to an InfluxDB, and view the data in Grafana.
+In this example we will run an OCS Agent (the Fake Data Agent) which generates random data, pass the data to an InfluxDB, and view the data in Grafana.

 Configuration Files
 -------------------